 Are you a legal practitioner wanting to know what conduct is acceptable?

 As a legal practitioner, do you know what you can and cannot do?
 If you fail to adhere to the Code of Conduct, the LPC may take disciplinary action against you under the Rules.
-If you are found to have breached (or transgressed) the conduct, your conduct will be misconduct.
+If you are found to have breached (or transgressed) the code, your conduct will be misconduct.

 What to lay a complaint against a legal practitioner?